|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 We depart for Ishasha in the southern part of Queen Elizabeth National Park.
 Ishasha is known as the region where you can find the rare tree-climbing lions.
 Our drives are in the park so we can enjoy wildlife viewing while traveling to our next destination.
 Overnight in Ishasha - luxury tents on the banks of a river.

 This morning we depart for Bwindi Impenetrable Forest.
-In the afternoon, we take a walk through a rural village, learning about the herbs and medicines from the local medicine man and also meeting some of the Pygmies who live in the region.
-The Pygmies are the smallest people on earth with males averaging 4’8” and women averaging 4’6”.
+In the afternoon, we take a walk through a rural village, learning about the herbs and medicines from the local medicine man.
+We then visit the local hospital followed by a local community project for women in the region.
 Overnight in Bwindi.

 Today is easily one of the highlights of the entire journey as we trek up the side of the mountain to spend time with one of the resident gorilla families who make Bwindi forest their home.
 The reward is great, but there are certainly some challenges along the way.